-Copernicus Global Land Service - High Resolution Hot Spot Mapping is part of Land Cover and Land Cover Change (LC / LCC) initiatives.
-The main objective is the implementation of a transformation chain for land cover mapping and land cover changes for some areas of interest (hot spots) located mainly in the African continent.
+The Copernicus Global Land service - High Resolution Hot Spot Mapping is part of the Land Cover and Land Cover Change (LC / LCC) initiatives.
+The main objective is the implementation of a processing chain for mapping land cover and land cover changes for some areas of interest (hot spots) mainly located on the African continent.
 The maps produced will be based on the FAO-LCCS approach.
-The processing chain provides some basic steps to produce maps such as: the selection of input data (satellite data) whose characteristics vary depending on the areas of interest, scale / product and class of interest; preprocessing of data that must be automatic, robust, and flexible to adapt to different types of Earth Observation Data (OT); automatic classification for the most general level of soil cover classes (dichotomic classification LCCS); visual inspection and interpretation of photos of the final products to obtain maximum geometric and thematic accuracy; internal control of the production chain quality and final products to verify geometric and thematic accuracy.
-The consortium is led by e-Geos with Ithaca nd Iberian Telespazio as partners.
-CNR-IREA, Exelis, ISPRA and an LCCS expert are sub-contracting.
-IREA works on the drafting of the internal quality control protocol for production and supervision of the automatic classification of LCCS classes.
+The processing chain provides some basic steps for the production of maps such as: the selection of input data (satellite data) whose characteristics vary according to the areas of interest, the scale / resolution of the product and the classes of interest; data pre-processing which must be automatic, robust and flexible to be adapted to different types of Earth Observation (OT) data; automatic classification for the most general level of land cover classes (LCCS - dichotomous classification); visual inspection and photointerpretation of the final products to achieve maximum geometric and thematic accuracy; internal quality control of the production chain itself and of the final products to verify the geometric and thematic accuracy.
+The Consortium is led by e-Geos with Ithaca and Telespazio Iberica as partners.
+CNR-IREA, Exelis, ISPRA and an LCCS expert, will be under-contractors.
+In particular, IREA-CNR will deal with the drafting of the protocol for the verification of the internal production quality and the supervision of the automatic classification of the LCCS classes.

-Funding body: e-Geos Prime contractor: IREA Period of activity: 2016

-IREA project manager: Mirco Boschetti
+Funding body: e-Geos Prime contractor: IREA Period of activity: 2016 - 2017 IREA project manager: Mirco Boschetti Funds to IREA: € 48.346